Sex, Death & the Infinite Void

-Sex, Death & the Infinite Void is the second studio album by English rock band Creeper released on 31 July 2020 by Roadrunner Records.
-The album was produced by Wax Ltd's Xandy Barry and was inspired by their experiences touring the United States with Waterparks.
+Sex, Death & the Infinite Void is the second studio album by the English rock band Creeper, released on 31 July 2020 by Roadrunner Records.
+The album was produced by Wax Ltd's Xandy Barry.

-Unlike the band's previous album which was described as "horror punk," this album takes influence from Roy Orbison, David Bowie, Type O Negative as well as brit-pop and 70's British rock and roll.
-Similar to their debut, the album is categorised as a concept album, this time about the story of an angel who falls from grace as he experiences love for the first time.
-The story takes place in a small Californian town inspired by Dunsmuir, California as well as the TV show Twin Peaks.
-Each of the singles' music videos are built around the album's narrative.
+Unlike the band's previous album, which was described as horror punk, this album takes influence from Roy Orbison, David Bowie, as well as Britpop and 1970s' British rock and roll.
+Like the band's first album, Eternity, in Your Arms, it is a concept album, this time about the story of an angel who falls from grace as he experiences love for the first time.
+The story takes place in a small Californian town inspired by Dunsmuir, as well as the TV show Twin Peaks.
+Each of the singles' music videos is built around the album's narrative.

-It's also the final release to feature recordings from drummer Dan Bratton, who parted ways with the band in September 2020 for undisclosed reasons.
+It is also the final release with the drummer Dan Bratton, who left the band in September 2020 for undisclosed reasons.

 Background and recording

+Following the release of Eternity, in Your Arms, the members of Creeper began searching for ideas for a subsequent concept album.
+While touring the United States with Waterparks in 2017, they found themselves in Dunsmuir, California, which would be the basis for the setting of the album, the small town of Calvary Falls.
+The cultural differences and otherness that Gould began to experience on this tour and the 2017 Warped Tour then inspired the album's story of an angel who falls to Earth and finds himself an outsider on a different world.